 This process also applies if you wish to make a claim against the data insurance for checks made prior to 29/10/2015.

 A multiple check has a 60 day time limit from the date it was purchased; it is likely that your checks have expired.

 The 60 days start from the date the Vehicle Check is purchased.

-No, a multiple check is so you can check UP TO 5 vehicles.
+No, a multiple check is so you can check UP TO 3 or 5 vehicles depending on your selection.
 Any unused checks are non-refundable.
 You do however have the right to cancel and receive a refund as per our ‘Cancellation and Refunds’ information.